DON’T MISS

 Private health insurance card (Card für Privatversicherte)

-Once you have registered with your private health insurance company, you will be sent a private health card (Card für Privatversicherte) in the post.
+Once you have registered with your private health insurance company, you will be sent a private health insurance card (Card für Privatversicherte) in the post.
 You do not necessarily have to present this card to your doctor, hospital, dentist or pharmacy, but as it contains data about you and your health insurance cover, it will speed up appointments and insurance claims if you do have it with you.
 Depending on your insurer, you may have to pay upfront for your medical fees and prescriptions, and then apply for reimbursement later.

 Changing your health insurance provider

-If you want to change your health insurance provider, you need to give notice three months before the end of the year (i.e. by September 30, 2021, to change providers on January 1, 2022).
+If you want to change your health insurance provider, you need to give notice three months before the end of the year (i.e. by September 30, 2025, to change providers on January 1, 2026).
 An exception to this is if your health insurance premiums have gone up, in which case you can change providers within two months of being informed of the increase.

 To cancel your policy and take out a new one, you need to write to your health insurance provider to inform them, before taking out a new policy.